 Soon after President Biden took to office, a post claiming that he has signed 40 executive orders in his first week in the office started making rounds on social media.
-The viral post terms Biden as a “hypocrite” and compares him to a dictator, saying Trump signed only five executive orders during his first week in office, Obama signed 9; whereas, Biden has signed the most.
-The post also shows a speech bubble quoting Biden as saying, “Only a dictator legislates to executive orders”.
+The viral post terms Biden as a “hypocrite," and compares him to Adolf Hitler.
+The post adds that Trump signed only five executive orders during his first week in office and that Obama signed nine.
+The post also shows a speech bubble quoting Biden as saying, “Only a dictator legislates to executive orders.”

-Since his first day in office on January 20, 2021, Biden has published a total of 37 executive orders till April 1, 2021, according to the National Archives of the Federal Register.
-Many of these orders aimed at revoking policies implemented by former President Donald Trump.
-The USA Today reported these policies mainly focused on areas such as immigration, health care, and the environment and equity.
+USA Today reported these policies mainly focused on areas such as immigration, health care, the environment, and equity.
 However, Biden passed these orders over three months.
-Considering Biden’s first week in office, between Jan 20 and 27, he signed 24 executive orders.
+Considering Biden’s first week in office, between January 20 and 27, he signed 24 executive orders.

 Also, the courts may strike down executive orders because it exceeds president authority and in cases where the order is found to be unconstitutional in substance, according to the Federal Judicial Centre.